Panama

 Citizenship & nationality

 Friendly Nations is not open to every passport.
-You must be a citizen of a country on Panama’s current decree list, and you must demonstrate a qualifying tie to Panama (employment, qualifying deposit, or qualifying property are common patterns in 2026 marketing — exact figures change, so verify decrees).
+You must be a citizen of a country on Panama’s current decree list and show a qualifying tie to Panama.
+Common ties are employment, a qualifying deposit, or qualifying property.
+Amounts change, so check current decrees.

-- •A remote job for a non-Panamanian employer does not by itself replace the need for a recognised local tie unless your lawyer maps you into an accepted category.
+- •A remote job for a non-Panamanian employer does not replace a local tie unless your lawyer fits you into an accepted category.

-Cross-check the official nationality annex and investment or salary thresholds with Panama’s National Immigration Service and your attorney — executive decrees are revised more often than blog posts.
+Check the official nationality list and investment or salary amounts with Panama’s National Immigration Service and your lawyer.
+Executive decrees change more often than blog posts.

 Best for